oracle/hiq/hiq/docs/medium/intro.md

 You can see the jupyter notebook at [here](https://github.com/oracle/hiq/blob/main/hiq/examples/paddle/demo.ipynb).

-## Example 2 - Online Tracing Example: Bring Observability to FastAPI
+## Example 2 - Online Tracing: Bring Observability to FastAPI in Production

 HiQ provides an integrated UI for the popular Python web framework like FastAPI, Flask etc. In Example 2, we will demo how to trace FastAPI web server which is widely used to serve machine learning models in practice.